Stanley Cup Final

 The Stanley Cup Final in ice hockey (also known as the Stanley Cup Finals; Finale de la Coupe Stanley) is the annual championship series of the National Hockey League (NHL).
 The winner is awarded the Stanley Cup, North America's oldest professional sports trophy, and one of the "most important championships available to the sport [of ice hockey]" according to the International Ice Hockey Federation.

-Originally inscribed the Dominion Hockey Challenge Cup, the trophy was donated in 1892 by Lord Stanley of Preston, then-governor general of Canada, initially as a "challenge trophy" for Canada's top-ranking amateur ice hockey club.
+Originally inscribed the Dominion Hockey Challenge Cup, the trophy was donated in 1892 by Lord Stanley of Preston, governor general of Canada, initially as a "challenge trophy" for Canada's top-ranking amateur ice hockey club.
 The champions held onto the Cup until they either lost their league title to another club, or a champion from another league issued a formal challenge and defeated the reigning Cup champion in a final game to claim their win.

 Professional teams first became eligible to challenge for the Stanley Cup in 1906.
 Starting in 1915, the Cup was officially held between the champion of the National Hockey Association (NHA) and the champion of the Pacific Coast Hockey Association (PCHA).
 After a series of league mergers and folds, it became the championship trophy of the NHL in 1926.
 Starting in 1982, the championship round of the NHL's playoffs has been a best-of-seven series played between the champions of the Eastern and Western Conferences.
 Since then, Western champions have won 21 times, while the Eastern champions have won 20 times.